vboussange/EvoId.jl/docs/src/examples/delta_competition_example.md

 D = (1.5,)
 ```
 ## Running the world
-We initialise the world with initial population of size ``K_0 / 9`` located on patch `5`.
+We initialise the world with initial population of size ``K_0 / 9`` located on patch `5`. `NMax` corresponds to the maximum number of individuals that can be attained.
+If attained, then the programm stops.
 We keep track of individuals' ancestors by setting `ancestors=true`.
 Because we wish to use `Gillepsie` algorithm, we need `rates=true` as agents' internal birth and death rates are updated at every time step.
 !!! note "Warning"
     `rates` treatment is something we might implement in the library internals.